RadioactivePotato/web-resume-builder/README.md

 ## How to use

-You can clone these repo and open the `ìndex.html` file in your browser to use it locally
+You can clone the repo and open the `ìndex.html` file in your browser to use it locally

 or you can use the demo linked below.